gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 <gfe:index id="myDefinedIndex" expression="someField" from="/SomeRegion" define="true"/>
 ```

 When `define` is set to `true`, it does not immediately create the `Index`.
 All "defined" Indexes are created at the same time when the Spring `ApplicationContext`.
-This occurs when a `ContextRefreshedEvent` is published by the Spring container. [spring-data-gemfire-name] registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
+This occurs when a `ContextRefreshedEvent` is published by the Spring container.
+Spring Data for VMware GemFire registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
 When
-fired, [spring-data-gemfire-name] calls
+fired, Spring Data for VMware GemFire calls
 [QueryService.createDefinedIndexes()](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html#createDefinedIndexes).

 Defining indexes and creating them at the same time boosts speed and
 efficiency when creating indexes.

-For more information, see [Creating Multiple Indexes at Once](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-query_index-create_multiple_indexes.html) in the [vmware-gemfire-short-name] product documentation.
+For more information, see [Creating Multiple Indexes at Once](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-query_index-create_multiple_indexes.html) in the GemFire product documentation.

 ### <a id="ignoreiexists-and-override"></a>`IgnoreIfExists` and `Override`

-The `ignoreIfExists` and `override` configuration options correspond to the `ignore-if-exists` and `override` attributes on the `<gfe:index>` element in [spring-data-gemfire-name]'s XML namespace.
+The `ignoreIfExists` and `override` configuration options correspond to the `ignore-if-exists` and `override` attributes on the `<gfe:index>` element in Spring Data for VMware GemFire's XML namespace.

 <p class="note warning"><strong>Warning</strong>: These options can affect the
 performance and resources such as memory consumed by your application
 at runtime.
 As a result, both of these options are disabled (set to
-<code>false</code>) in [spring-data-gemfire-name] by default.<br>br>These options are only available in [spring-data-gemfire-name] and exist to workaround known limitations with [vmware-gemfire-short-name]. [vmware-gemfire-short-name] has no equivalent options or functionality.</p>
+<code>false</code>) in Spring Data for VMware GemFire by default.<br>br>These options are only available in Spring Data for VMware GemFire and exist to workaround known limitations with GemFire.
+GemFire has no equivalent options or functionality.</p>

 Each option significantly differs in behavior and entirely depends on
-the type of [vmware-gemfire-short-name] `Index` exception thrown.
+the type of GemFire `Index` exception thrown.
 This also means
-that neither option has any effect if a [vmware-gemfire-short-name] Index-type
+that neither option has any effect if a GemFire Index-type
 exception is not thrown.
 These options are meant to specifically handle
-[vmware-gemfire-short-name] `IndexExistsException` and
+GemFire `IndexExistsException` and
 `IndexNameConflictException` instances, which can occur for various reasons.
 The exceptions have the following causes:

 * An [IndexExistsException](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/IndexExistsException.html) is thrown when there exists another `Index` with the same definition